 Our fabric membranes are weatherproof and can hold up against the most extreme conditions, including heavy downpours and snowfall, hail, intense winds, and extreme cold and hot temperatures.

 Alaska Structures’ fabric structures are known for their durability, which is why we’ve engineered and delivered over 65,000 fabric structures to more than 85 countries.

 A major perk of engineered fabric structures is that they’re customizable.
 Fabric structures from Alaska Structures feature expansion capabilities so you can add on to them as needed, as well as configure doorways and entryways that best fit your particular needs.

 Your manufacturing site is a reflection of your brand, which is why we work with clients to develop an aesthetic they can be proud of.
 We offer a range of colors as well as graphic and logo services printed directly onto our fabric membranes.
 Our design specialists will work with you to create an appearance that properly represents your brand.

 While our fabric buildings come in a range of sizes and shapes, the most appropriate fabric structures used for on-site construction, storage, and repair work are typically larger models.

-Our GTX Series works great for warehouse and storage facilities as well as maintenance and vehicle storage thanks to their large entryway openings for vehicle and product load-ins.
-The GTX Series is available in hundreds of different configurations with widths between 16’ and 150’, any length, and customizable sidewall heights.
+Our DAGB Series works great for warehouse and storage facilities as well as maintenance and vehicle storage thanks to their large entryway openings for vehicle and product load-ins.
+The DAGB Series is available in hundreds of different configurations with widths between 16’ and 150’, any length, and customizable sidewall heights.